How to Add a Serum Booster

-Now, take your lid and make sure that you tightly secure it back into place.
+Now, take your lid and ensure you tightly secure it back into place.

 Get together your DIY ingredient (which can include anti-aging peptides, essential oils, preservatives, or other serum boosters that can all be found here at Skin Perfection) and the skincare product you would like to add it to.

-Once you have figured out the amount of the peptide needed, add it directly to your serum or moisturizer.
-Once you have added the peptide, put the lid back on the product and give it a good shake to ensure the ingredient is blended well throughout.
+Once you have determined the amount of the peptide needed, add it directly to your serum or moisturizer.
+Once you have added the peptide, put the lid back on the product and give it a good shake to ensure the ingredient is blended well.

 It's that simple!

 Adding a serum booster is easy!
 It gives your beauty products the boost they need to be effective and amazing!
 After those few steps, you have created your personalized skincare product!